 In that moment, standing together in the midst of deep pain, loss, and rage, those families saw each other and belonged to each other.
 They chose life, surrounded by 20,000 gravestones.

-It’s the kind of story we like to tell ourselves.
-But this is a sanitized version of events.
+It’s exactly the kind of story we like to tell ourselves.
+But it’s also a sanitized, idealized version of reality.

-The real history of Memorial Day is, well… more complicated.
+The real history of Memorial Day is, well… complicated.

-Meanwhile, many Southern states refused to recognize Memorial Day, instead honoring their dead on entirely separate days—all the way until World War I—and in so doing, sanitizing history in their own way.
-To this day, at least six states still commemorate Confederate Memorial Day.
+Meanwhile, many Southern states refused to recognize Memorial Day, instead honoring their dead on separate days—right up to World War I—sanitizing history in their own way, too.
+To this day, at least six states still observe Confederate Memorial Day.

-Those present on that first Memorial Day struggled to envision a thriving, united society.
+Those present on that first Memorial Day struggled to imagine a thriving, reconciled, united society.
 Like us, they probably found it hard to see a way forward, into the more beautiful world that our hearts—and theirs—ache for.

 All we need is to do is walk across the pew, the aisle, the trench, and make room for healing—both ours and theirs.
 That simple, courageous move invites us all to redefine who we are together and declares that we need not be enemies any longer.